kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 Answer "what-is" questions and provide essential background information that users must know.
 You'll find most concept topics in the Overview section, but they can be useful elsewhere too.

+Use nominal style for the title, for example, "Security" or "Security Concept".

 *Not sure we need much predefined structure here; it may depend on the content.*

 > [- DITA Concept Topics](http://docs.oasis-open.org/dita/dita/v1.3/errata02/os/complete/part3-all-inclusive/archSpec/technicalContent/dita-concept-topic.html)